atom/chocolatey/README.md

 otherwise hosted in a zip archive.

 ### Instructions

 1. Clone this repository
-2. Publish an Atom release including binary output for Windows
+2. Publish an Atom release that includes an `atom-windows.zip` file
-3. Execute grunt update and pack tasks (default)
+3. Build the Atom `.nupkg` file

     ```bash
     npm install